brianwisti/rgb-eleventy/README.md

 `npm-run-all`
 : so can build styles and site pages at the same time

+`browser-sync`
+: so I don't need to manually refresh the browser during dev

 ## Resources

 Sites and posts that I'm leaning on heavily while I assemble this thing.